The NEBOSH Construction Certificate: A UK Guide (2026)

 • Site managers and project managers who need to demonstrate the safety competence the role implies.
 Many large contractors require it as a condition of progression to senior site roles.

-• Construction safety officers and advisors — the qualification is the standard mid-tier credential for the role, with the NEBOSH National Diploma sitting above it for senior or specialist work.
+• Construction safety officers and advisers.
+The qualification is the standard mid-tier credential for the role, with the NEBOSH National Diploma sitting above it for senior or specialist work.

 • Supervisors and forepersons looking to formalise safety knowledge already gained on site, particularly those moving towards safety-focused roles or principal contractor representation.

 • Designers, principal designers and CDM dutyholders who need a working knowledge of how construction risk gets managed downstream of design decisions.
-CDM 2015 places competence requirements on designers as well as contractors, and the Construction Certificate covers the design-phase content the role requires.
+CDM 2015 places competence requirements on designers as well as contractors.

-It's not aimed at the general construction workforce — CSCS cards and site-specific induction cover that.
-It's aimed at the people accountable for setting up and managing the work safely.
+It is not aimed at the general construction workforce.
+CSCS cards and site-specific induction cover that.
+It is aimed at the people accountable for setting up and managing the work safely.

 What does the syllabus cover?